nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_hand_spec.md

 ## Overview ##

+One of the important parts of the ITK3 messaging distribution is the message handling specification.
+The handling specification consists of a set of "keys" which allow the sender to send information in the ITK MessageHeader to the recipient, to indicate how the received message should be processed (handled).
-A complex extension called the ITKMessageHandling Extension has been added to the ITK3 MessageHeader profile.
-This is referred to as the handling specification.
-This extension contains a number of extension elements which are used to control messaging behaviour, such as when to send an acknowledgement.
-These extension elements are known as handling keys.
+The handling specification is implemented by adding a complex extension called the ITKMessageHandling Extension to the ITK3 MessageHeader profile.
+This extension contains a number of extension elements(keys) which are used to control messaging behaviour, such as when to send an acknowledgement.

 **Important Note 1: There is no default behaviour for any handling keys unless specified by the payload specification.
 For example, the payload specification may mandate that a particular handling key always be populated or define some default behaviour for a particular key.
 The payload specification must always be consulted when implementing handling key behaviour on a sending or receiving system.**